ArduPilot/ardupilot_wiki/common/source/docs/common-joystick.rst

 #.
 Turn regular transmitter off
 #.
 Connect with the mission planner, push Joystick window's **Enable**
-   button and ensure RC overrides are being sent to the vehicle (use Radio Calibration screen) or Flight Data's status screen.
+   button and ensure RC overrides are being sent to the vehicle. (use Radio Calibration screen or Flight Data's status screen)
 #.
 Arm vehicle, switch to Stabilize or Loiter mode and raise the throttle
 #.
 Ensure the motors are spinning by checking the Flight Data screen's
    "ch1out" ~ "ch4out"